mvanholsteijn/fleetappctl/doc/fleetappctl.md

 If the unit file has changed with respect to the deployed unit file, the corresponding instances will be stopped and restarted with the new unit file.
 If you have a template file, the instances of the template file will be upgraded one by one.

+Any consul key value pairs as defined by the consul.KeyValuePairs are created in Consul.

 ### generate
 Generates a deployment descriptor (deployit-manifest.xml) from all the unit files found in your directory.
 If a file is a template file, by default the number of instances to start is set to 2, to support rolling upgrades.